 - Text shows benefits to the reader with information that will help and interest them—not just a sales pitch.
 It focuses on them and their needs.

 - Page has at least 250 – 300 words.
-(For important pages, you may want to add up to 3,000 for important pages).
+(For important pages, you may want to add up to 3,000 words.
 Use enough text to answer your readers’ questions.
 It’s OK to have a mix of long and short pages.
 Note that long pages may incur an extra fee.)